-All center-fire ammunition fired by competitors in Open (Rule 4.2.1), Metallic Sight (Rule 4.2.3), Production (Rule 4.2.5) or Production Optic (Rule 4.2.7), and provisional Special Production and Production Optic (Rule 4.2.9) category pistols must meet these requirements:
+All center-fire ammunition fired by competitors in Open (Rule 4.2.1), Metallic Sight (Rule 4.2.3), Production (Rule 4.2.5) or Production Optic (Rule 4.2.7) category pistols must meet these requirements:

 - All ammunition used by a competitor in a competition must have the same bullet design, weight, and bullet velocity.
 Competitors cannot use different ammunition in different events. - b) Ammunition used in all center-fire pistols must meet or exceed a Minimum Power Factor (MPF) of 120.
 The MPF is determined by multiplying the bullet weight in grains, times the muzzle velocity in feet per second, and then dividing by 1,000 (delete any fraction over the whole number).
 Determine average velocity by firing three shots over a properly calibrated chronograph (Rule 4.7.7).
 As an example of a MPF calculation, a 9mm 124 grain bullet with a muzzle velocity of 1100 fps has a MPF of 136 (124 x 1,100 ÷1,000 = 136.4 (round down to 136). - c) Handloaded ammunition may be used.